Robert Bates

 Driver said the last moments of Bates’ life were agonizing.

 “He lived for approximately 2½ minutes.
 In the 2½ minutes he struggled to get up, he struggled to call for help.
-He struggled to crawl,” said Driver.
+He struggled to crawl,” Driver said.

 Investigators are not only looking for a killer, but also a motive.